-- Long Track Record of Senior Leadership Supported by a Proven Organization, As described above, Mr. Braunstein and Mr. Bergeron have held numerous positions successfully leading and growing both public and private companies.
-Prior to his founding Hudson Executive Capital, Mr. Braunstein had a long career advising on and executing M&A for JPMorgan and his many large corporate clients culminating in his appointment as Chief Financial Officer of the firm following the financial crisis and later becoming its Vice Chairman.
-Following an already successful track record of corporate leadership, Mr. Bergeron was the Chief Executive Officer of Verifone leading its strategic growth through operational excellence and accretive mergers and acquisitions.
-We believe that the combination of Mr. Braunstein and Mr. Bergeron supported by the remainder of our management team and the capabilities of Hudson Executive Capital described herein is a key differentiator for identification, execution and operational guidance post-closing of potential acquisitions. - Proprietary Sourcing Channels and Leading Industry Relationships.
-We believe Mr. Braunstein, Mr. Bergeron and Hudson Executive Capital's CEO Network and other executive relationships will provide us with a significant pipeline of acquisition target opportunities that may be difficult for other participants in the market to replicate.
+- Long Track Record of Senior Leadership Supported by a Proven Organization.
+As described above, Mr. Braunstein and Mr. Bergeron have held numerous positions successfully leading and growing both public and private companies.
+We believe that the combination of Mr. Braunstein and Mr. Bergeron, supported by the remainder of our management team and the capabilities of Hudson Executive Capital, is a key differentiator for the identification, execution and operational guidance of a potential initial business combination target. - Proprietary Sourcing Channels and Leading Industry Relationships.
+We believe Mr. Braunstein, Mr. Bergeron and Hudson Executive Capital's CEO Network and other executive relationships will provide us with a significant pipeline of opportunities that may be difficult for others to replicate.
 These sourcing capabilities will be further bolstered by our management team's relationships with investment bankers, transaction professionals and private equity firms who invest in our industries of focus and knowledge of individual assets held in larger corporate structures.
-Importantly, in each of these cases, our management team and Hudson Executive Capital's network provide the perspective to efficiently identify targets that have attributes consistent with our investment criteria. - Investing Experience.
-We believe that our management's and Hudson Executive Capital's track record of targeting under-valued companies exhibiting sustainable competitive advantages, robust free cash flow margins and strong management teams or management teams that can be augmented by new members from our network, fits very well with the goal of identifying the right target for our initial business combination.
-We believe that our management and Hudson Executive Capital's disciplined, rigorous and value-oriented approach that seeks to create value through strategic guidance, mentorship operational improvement and, in some cases, supplementing existing management will allow us to quickly effect the right value enhancing acquisition. - Operational/Management Expertise.
+Importantly, in each of these cases, our management team and Hudson Executive Capital's network provide the perspective to efficiently identify targets that have attributes consistent with our investment criteria.

+- Investing Experience.
+We believe that our management team's and Hudson Executive Capital's track record of targeting under-valued companies exhibiting sustainable competitive advantages, robust free cash flow margins and strong management teams or management teams that can be augmented by new members from our network, fits well with the goal of identifying an attractive target for our initial business combination.
+We believe that our management team's and Hudson Executive Capital's disciplined, rigorous and value-oriented approach that seeks to create value through strategic guidance, mentorship operational improvement and, in some cases, supplementing existing management, will allow us to quickly effect a value-enhancing acquisition. - Operational and Management Expertise.
 Our management team has a long-standing history of leading and growing large, complicated companies and building successful teams.
 Hudson Executive Capital's constructive engagement model drives hands-on operational improvements, capital allocation discipline and strategic advice to unlock value.
-Our disciplined CEO-Mentorship approach allows us to directly and positively influence the success of our management team partners.
-We believe that prospective management teams will benefit from the guidance and insight that our management team can provide through mentorship and board/operating involvement. - Public Company Experience as Operator and Investor.
+Hudson Executive Capital's disciplined CEO-mentorship approach will allow us to directly and positively influence the success of our management team partners.
+We believe that prospective management teams will benefit from the guidance and insight that our management team can provide through mentorship and governance and operational involvement. - Public Company Experience as Operator and Investor.
 Our management team has experience leading public companies as operators and evaluating public companies as investors.
 Hudson Executive Capital's investment team's core competency is understanding a broad range of public companies, often in our areas of focus, to select the right opportunities for investment.
 Importantly, this provides us with not only a deep knowledge of the companies in our sectors of focus but also the capability of successfully communicating with and managing a public shareholder base.
-Further, we expect that our existing relationships with both the buy- and sell- side community in financial services will be valuable to a newly public target.

-• Execution, Structuring and Capital Markets Capability.
-We believe that our management team has the combined expertise and reputation to source, evaluate structure and complete transactions.
-We have substantial experience through many market cycles executing transactions utilizing a variety of thoughtful transaction structures to minimize risk and best position the company for success.
-Importantly, the management team has experience negotiating transaction documentation and dealing with counterparties in a manner to increase positive outcomes.
+Further, we expect that our existing relationships with both the buy- and sell- side community in financial services will be valuable to a newly public target. - Execution, Structuring and Capital Markets Capability.
+We believe that our management team has the combined expertise and reputation to source, evaluate structure and complete a successful initial business combination.
+We have substantial experience through many market cycles executing transactions utilizing a variety of thoughtful transaction structures to minimize risk and best position a target for success.
+Importantly, our management team has experience negotiating transaction documentation and dealing with counterparties in a manner to increase positive outcomes.